yihun/Health-Tweets/HealthTweets.md

     FALSE 15 reuters_~ nurse <tib~ time~ -0.00840  0.00177      -4.75 2.07e- 6
     FALSE # ... with 1 more variable: adjusted.p.value <dbl>

-Let’s plot the above words use for both New York times and Reutors Health tweets over year of tweets.
+Let’s plot the above words use for both New York times and Reuters Health tweets over year of tweets.

 ``` r